folio-org/mod-circulation/doc/loanrules.md

 # Loan Rules

-The loan rules engine calculates the loan policy (that specifies the loan period) based on the patron's patron group and the item's material type, loan type, and location.
+The loan rules engine calculates the loan policies based on the patron's patron group and the item's material type, loan type, and location.

 Example loan rules file:

-    fallback-policy: no-circulation
+    fallback-policy: l no-circulation
-    m book : regular-loan
-    m newspaper: reading-room
-    m streaming-subscription: policy-s
-        g visitor undergrad: in-house
+    fallback-policy: r no-requests
+    fallback-policy: n no-notices
+    m book : l regular-loan r no-requests n no-notices m newspaper: l reading-room r no-requests n no-notices m streaming-subscription: l policy-s r no-requests n no-notices g visitor undergrad: l in-house r no-requests n no-notices

 How does this short example work?

-The default is the `no-circulation` loan policy.
-It is taken if no other rule matches.
+Each of the `fallback-policy` lines defines a default policy for one of the 3 policy types.
+An `l` indicates a loan policy, `r` a request policy, and `n` a notice policy.

 After `m` is the item's material type.
 Books can be loaned using the `regular-loan` loan policy, newspapers can be loaned for the `reading-room` only.